pescuma/dependency-checker/README.md

 Please note that `not: local project: *` is different from `non local project: *`.
 The first one includes all the libraries too.

+### Ignoring configuration infos - `in output:`

+Some informational entries will be created to list commom problems in configuration files.
+If you want you can suppress those from the output.
+Those are:

+  - `in output: ignore loading infos`: do not output information about problems during reading projects
+  - `in output: ignore config infos`: do not output information about problems in configuration file

+### Writing the results

+The main output is the list of results, but a few other ones can be created too.
+Those can be used to debug the processing, as input to other tools or just for fum :)